Wednesday, June 24, 2009

 Originally I had set out to paint something else on the board but quickly realized that the 8x10 surface was no where near suitable for what I had set out to accomplish.
 So I turned the board one quarter turn clockwise and just started painting.
 I had to abandon it after about an hour because the darn thing was WAY to absorbent.

 I learned that it's important not to trust panels given to someone that are then given to you.
-As near as I can tell the woman my wife got them from used absorbent ground instead of gesso to prime this batch, so everything I put down immediately seeped into the board.
+As near as I can tell the woman they came from used absorbent ground instead of gesso to prime this batch, so everything I put down immediately seeped into the board.
 It was kind of like painting with the stuff glue sticks are made out of.
 I have since re-gessoed all of the remaining panels.

 That being said, I'm pleased with the likeness and the overall handling of the paint (before I got too frustrated with the hair and summarily trashed it).
 I'd mark it as a stalemate.
-My wife says she looks intimidating, like she's going to try to eat your arm.
+I've been told she looks intimidating, like she's going to try to eat your arm.

 Oil on canvas board.
 8x10